Rajko Maksimović: Musical language

 During his studies at the Belgrade Music Academy and in accordance with the Department of Composition and Orchestration curriculum requirements, Maksimović composed works of a prevalent neoclassical provenance.
-Following his graduation, he became involved with the concepts of the so-called Polish Composers’ School (New Polish School).
+Following his graduation, he became involved with the concepts of the so-called Polish Composers' School (New Polish School).
 During this period, the works of Witold Lutosławski, specifically compositions based on principles of Aleatory and the use of clusters, became particularly attractive for Maksimović.
-After acquiring the compositional techniques of Polish composers’ and applying them in his own works, in 1975 Maksimović shifted his musical language and turned to inspiration found in (Serbian) tradition, ‘returning’ to modal idiom and simplicity, with occasionally heightened language by the use of clusters.
+After acquiring the compositional techniques of Polish composers' and applying them in his own works, in 1975 Maksimović shifted his musical language and turned to inspiration found in (Serbian) tradition, ‘returning' to modal idiom and simplicity, with occasionally heightened language by the use of clusters.
 This stylistic orientation has remained predominant in Maksimović's work until today.

-Rajko Maksimović composed Musique de Devenir (1965) for his “master’s degree at the (Belgrade) Music Academy” (Peričić 1969, 239).
+Maksimović composed Musique de Devenir (1965) for his master's degree at the Belgrade Music Academy (Peričić 1969, 239).
 This work could be considered a “true aleatoric writing based on the principles of the Polish School” (Veselinović-Hofman 1983, 360).
 With an intention to present a gradual formation of a musical idea, Maksimović based this work on a B-A-C-H motive, progressively expanded to a twelve-tone collection.
 The rhythmic structure of Musique de Devenir is aleatoric, while its pitch designations are fixed.

-Inspired by Japanese poetry, in the Three Haiku, commissioned by the 1967 Music Biennale Zagreb, Maksimović ‘paints’ a distant, faraway Japanese scenery.
+Inspired by Japanese poetry, in the Three Haiku, commissioned by the 1967 Music Biennale Zagreb, Maksimović ‘paints' a distant, faraway Japanese scenery.
 In distinction to Musique de Devenir, only partially subjected to the aleatoric principle (Peričić 1969, 242), the Three Haiku is entirely dominated by this principle.
-The particular instrumental timbre, and a specific treatment of the women's choir often featuring voice movements at intervallic distances of seconds and abound in imprecisely notated whisper and parlando, served the composer for invoking the ‘sound of Japan.’
-This work is also characterized by clusters built by aleatoric stratification of instruments that renders unique chordal ‘coloration.’
+The particular instrumental timbre, and a specific treatment of the women's choir often featuring voice movements at intervallic distances of seconds and abound in imprecisely notated whisper and parlando, served the composer for invoking the ‘sound of Japan.'
+This work is also characterized by clusters built by aleatoric stratification of instruments that renders unique chordal ‘coloration.'

 Maksimović composed the book of six madrigals Chants out of the Darkness (1975) for a cappella choir upon literary texts by mostly anonymous medieval authors.
 The six independent and rather diverse compositions, conceived from 1973-75 primarily evoke forms of Italian madrigals, thus are often interpreted as the composer's return to tradition.
 Among the main features of this work are: modal centricity and word painting as representative of madrigals, the linear notion of the melodic line, and focusing on the denotative dimension of the text, with occasional dissonances, cluster textures, and “frictions within the vertical (constellations)” (Veselinović-Hofman 1997, 63).

-The Saint Prince Lazarus Passion completed in 1989 and conferred the October Award of Belgrade, represents the most comprehensive and most significant work of Rajko Maksimović, not only within the vocal-instrumental genre, but within his entire oeuvre.
+The Saint Prince Lazarus Passion completed in 1989 and conferred the October Award of Belgrade, represents the most comprehensive and most significant work of Maksimović, not only within the vocal-instrumental genre, but within his entire oeuvre.
 The following is a description of the Passion in the composer's words: